janko/janko.io/_posts/2015-04-25-selenium-testing-workflow-with-webdriverio.md

 ## Other Goodies

-- If you want to do some regression testing, check out [WebdriverCSS], a plugin for WebdriverIO based on [PhantomCSS].
+- If you want to do some regression testing, check out [WebdriverCSS], a plugin for WebdriverIO inspired by [PhantomCSS].
 - WebdriverIO also integrates with services like [SauceLabs], [BrowserStack] and [TestingBot].

 ## Conclusion